Greg F. Naterer

 Research InterestsEnergy Systems, Heat Transfer, Multiphase Flows, Entropy and the Second Law

-Dr. Naterer has served in prominent national and international leadership roles, including as Chair of the Discovery Grant Committee (Mechanical Engineering) of Canada's Natural Sciences and Engineering Research Council (NSERC), and Chair-elect of the Canadian National Council of Deans of Engineering and Applied Science of Canada (NCDEAS).
-He is the Editor-in-Chief of two international journals – AIAA Journal of Thermophysics and Heat Transfer; and Energy Technology and Policy.
-Among his awards and honors, he received the EIC Julian C. Smith Medal of the Engineering Institute of Canada, the CSME Jules Stachiewitz Medal of the Canadian Society for Mechanical Engineering, and a Best Professor Teaching Award.
+Dr. Naterer has served in prominent national and international leadership roles, including as Chair of the Discovery Grant Committee (Mechanical Engineering) of Canada's Natural Sciences and Engineering Research Council (NSERC) and Chair of the Canadian National Council of Deans of Engineering and Applied Science of Canada (NCDEAS).
+He is the editor-in-chief of an international journal — AIAA Journal of Thermophysics and Heat Transfer.
+Among his awards and honours, he received the EIC Julian C. Smith Medal of the Engineering Institute of Canada, the CSME Jules Stachiewitz Medal of the Canadian Society for Mechanical Engineering, and a Best Professor Teaching Award.
 Dr. Naterer is a Fellow of the Canadian Society for Mechanical Engineering (CSME), American Society of Mechanical Engineers (ASME) and Engineering Institute of Canada (EIC).

 Dr. Naterer has made significant contributions to mechanical engineering in the fields of energy systems, heat transfer and fluid mechanics.
-He led an international hydrogen energy consortium, involving 8 collaborating institutions, 5 countries and 6 industrial partners, which developed the world’s first large-scale Cu-Cl cycle of thermochemical water splitting for sustainable hydrogen production.
-He has (co-) authored over 200 journal papers, 6 patents, and 3 books in the fields of thermal/fluid and energy systems.
+He led an international hydrogen energy consortium, involving eight collaborating institutions, five countries and six industrial partners, which developed the world’s first large-scale Cu-Cl cycle of thermochemical water splitting for sustainable hydrogen production.
+He has (co-) authored over 200 journal papers, six patents and three books in the fields of thermal/fluid and energy systems.